isomerpages/moe-sst/index.md

   - textcards:
       title: Stay Connected with SST
       id: textcards
-      description: Explore Our Social Media for the Latest Updates!
+      description: Explore Our Social Media for the Latest Highlights and Success Stories.
       cards:
         - title: Facebook
           description: ""